 SECURITY CHECKS.

-The President or an appointed officer will check all alarms and security systems on a quarterly basis to ensure that equipment is in top working condition.
+Management or an appointed officer will check all alarms and security systems every quarter to ensure that equipment is in top working condition.

 OPENING THE PREMISES.

 Employees.
 Two employees will open the Credit Union.
 One employee will enter and inspect the premises (all rooms, closets, and office areas).
 The second employee will wait at a distance until the first employee signals that all is safe.
 Before entering, if signs of forced entry are visible, the police will be contacted immediately.
 Then the two employees will inspect the premises again and set the "all clear" signal for the rest of the employees.
 Employees are instructed to leave the Credit Union grounds and contact law enforcement officers when the "all clear" signal is not in place.